CodePredator01/JAVA-CODES/Notes/Construct.md

 - Ternary Operator - 3 operands
 - ?: - Ternary Operator ---> when we want to return values

-# Scope of a Variable:
+# course.Scope of a Variable:
 The scope of a variable is defined as the area or region of a program where it can be accessed.
 * local scope *